CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 Translation tables have one row per target attribute and they must contain these seven columns:

- 1. **rule_id** - Incrementing unique integer identifier used for ordering target attributes in target table.
+ 1. **rule_id** - Incremental unique integer identifier used for ordering target attributes in target table.
  2. **targetAttribute** - The name of the target attribute to be created in the target table.
  3. **targetAttributeType** - The data type of the target attribute.
  4. **validationRules** - A semicolon separated list of validation rules needed to validate the source values before translating.